tpezz/week_3/README.md

 # Week 3 Assignment: Creating a Command-Line Application
-# Trey Pezzetti
+Name: Trey Pezzetti
-# 1/23/25
+Date: 1/23/25

-This repository contains Trey Pezzetti's submission for the Week 3 Assignment: Creating a Command-Line Application
+Purpose: This repository contains Trey Pezzetti's submission for the Week 3 Assignment: Creating a Command-Line Application

 ## Overview

-The goal of this assignment is to implement a command-line application in Go that processes data from a CSV file and outputs the results in JSON format.
+The code in this repository is a command-line application in Go that processes data from a CSV file and outputs the results in JSON format

 ### Files Overview:
 - **`main.go`**: The main program that processes the input and generates the output